On the Liouville property for fully nonlinear equations with superlinear first-order terms: Fully nonlinear equations with superlinear gradient growth perturbed by drift terms

 \section{Fully nonlinear equations with superlinear gradient growth perturbed by drift terms}

 We now consider Liouville properties for viscosity solutions to fully nonlinear equations of the form

-where $F$ satisfies the same assumptions of the previous sections and $b$ is a drift term of Ornstein-Uhlenbeck type.
+where $F$ satisfies the same assumptions of the previous sections and $b$ is a confining vector field.
 Our results will be concerned with Hamiltonians $H(Du)$ with power-like growth.
 We will show that, under suitable assumptions on $b$, the drift term is strong enough to provide the Liouville property even when $H$ has negative sign.

 We assume that $b$ is locally Lipschitz in $x$, namely for all $R>0$ there exists $K_R>0$ such that